larswaechter/schlaumeier/README.md

-# quizmaster
+# schlaumeier

-quizmaster is an example Python script that demonstrates how quiz apps can be automatically solved using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
-In this example, I'm using it for solving the game [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) but other ones should work too.
+_schlaumeier_ is a Python script that allows you to automatically solve smartphone quiz apps like [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) or [QuizDuel!](https://play.google.com/store/apps/details?id=se.maginteractive.quizduel2&hl=en&gl=US) using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
+In this example, I'm using it for solving questions from the game Quiz Planet but other ones should work as well with some adjustments.

-Note that since ChatGPT isn't perfect, the answers are not always correct.
+Note that since ChatGPT isn't perfect, the answers given are not always correct too.
+For predicting the answer to a question, OpenAI's [`gpt-3.5-turbo`](https://platform.openai.com/docs/models/gpt-3-5) model is used.

-## How it works
+## 💡 How it works

-The script is actually quite simple:
+The idea is actually quite simple:

 1. Take a screenshot of the app using ADB
 2. Slice the screenshot in 5 areas